The Ultimate Guide to Starting an Off-Leash Dog Bar Business

 Pet Industry Growth Trends

-The numbers tell a compelling story.
+The numbers tell a clear story.
 Pet spending has grown consistently for over a decade, even during economic downturns.
 Dog owners specifically are willing to pay premium prices for services that improve their pet's quality of life.

 Consider these market indicators:

-70% of U.S. households own pets
+71% of U.S. households own pets (APPA 2024-2025 National Pet Owners Survey)

 Urban areas show the highest spending per pet